Governor of Russia's Kemerovo resigns over deadly mall fire

 The calamitous way the emergency was handled stirred public anger in Kemerovo and focused attention on corruption and lax fire safety standards.
 Rallies commemorating the victims were held across the country, including in Moscow and St Petersburg.

-Reporting by Gabrielle Tétrault-Farber; editing by John Stonestreet
+Reporting by Gabrielle Tétrault-Farber; Editing by John Stonestreet and Mark Potter